 The 12 Emotional Intelligence Competencies Defined

 Emotional Self Awareness lies at the heart of emotional intelligence.
 Emotional self awareness is the ability to understand our own emotions and their effects on our performance.
 You realize how your feelings affect you and how well you’re doing.
 Your values and sense of purpose help set your course of action.

 Emotional Self-Control (also known as emotional balance) is the ability to keep your disruptive emotions and impulses in check to maintain your effectiveness under stressful or even hostile conditions.
 With emotional balance, you recognize disruptive emotions—emotions that get in the way like high anxiety, intense fear or quick anger—and you find ways to manage your emotions and impulses.
 You stay calm and clear headed under stress, even during a crisis.

 Positive Outlook is the ability to see the positive in people in situations and events.
 It means persistence in pursuing goals despite setbacks and obstacles, you can see the opportunity in situations where others would see a setback that could be devastating, at least for them.

 What is Achievement?

 The Achievement competence means that we strive to meet or exceed a standard of excellence.
 We look for ways to do things better.
 We set challenging goals, we take calculated risks.
 There’s a big paradox about achievement orientation, and that is when you have positive goals, it’s very helpful.
-But if you stay in this overdrive all the time and try to drive other people in the same pace, you can become a toxic leader actually and Paradoxically too, even though achievement drive helps you get your career goals, it may make you unhappy in your life. adaptability is another very crucial competency in self management.
+But if you stay in this overdrive all the time and try to drive other people in the same pace, you can become a toxic leader.
+Even though achievement drive helps you get your career goals, it may make you unhappy in your life.

 What is Adaptability?